 - Long-Haired Pretty Boy: For a time, like Dan, but once the two got haircuts, they stayed.

 - Malaproper: He'll occasionally say very different things from what he intended to say, and which sometimes sound inappropriate.
 If this is the case and he himself doesn't notice, it doesn't pass dirty-minded Dan without a lampshade.

-- Midnight Snack: Both Dan and Phil have mentioned numerous times his habit of eating Dan's cereal directly from the box at any given time of the day.
+- Midnight Snack: Both Dan and Phil have frequently mentioned his habit of eating Dan's cereal directly from the box at any given time of the day.
 His doing this is a major pet peeve for Dan.

 - My Friends... and Zoidberg: Phil is often the victim of this whenever Phil and Dan are together in a video.
 The best example of this was when Dan and Phil challenged each other to see who was recognised more by the fans which resulted in Dan being recognised faster than Phil.

 - Naked People Are Funny: The idea behind the Draw Phil Naked fan art, which was encouraged and showcased by Phil at the end of his videos, with the drawings being innocent and silly with creative censoring.
 He eventually ended it once submissions started becoming more explicit and ruined the fun.